stephen-bunn/standardfile/README.rst

 | **Please keep in mind** that this module is still very alpha and some things are definitely not supported and other things are probably broken.

+**Currently the way items are updated by the user is done poorly, I am working on making it easier to interact with items.**

 Logging In
 ~~~~~~~~~~